vnthanhdng/intro-to-ai/Search and Problem Solving/Informed Search.md

 Guarantees **optimality** of A\* in **graph search** and ensures that `f(n)` never decreases along a path.

+Questions
+1. If we used an inadmissible heuristic in A* graph search, would the search be complete?
+Would it be optimal?
+	If a heuristic function is bounded, then A* graph search would visit all the nodes eventually, and would find a path to the goal state if there exists one.
+An inadmissible heuristic does not guarantee optimality as it can make the good optimal goal look as though it is very far off, and take you to a suboptimal goal.
+2. If we used an admissible heuristic in A* graph search, is it guaranteed to return an optimal solution?
+What if the heuristic was consistent?
+	Admissible heuristics do not necessarily guarantee optimality; they are only guaranteed to return an optimal solution for graph search if they are consistent as well.
+3. A general advantage that an inadmissible heuristic might have over an admissible one?
+	The time to solve an A* search problem is a function of two factors: the number of nodes expanded, and the time spent per node.
+An inadmissible heuristic may be faster to computer, leading to a solution that is obtained faster due to less time spent per node.
+It can also be a closer estimate to the actual cost function (even through at times it will overestimate), thus expanding less nodes.
+We lose the guarantee of optimality by using an inadmissible heuristic.
+But sometimes we may be okay with finding a suboptimal solution to a search problem.
 ### Designing Heuristics (Relaxed Problems)
 Powerful admissible heuristics often come from **relaxing constraints** so the problem becomes easier.
 The relaxed problem’s solution cost is a valid lower bound.